AdamDemirel/adamdemirel.com/content/happiness.md

 So in conclusion, the hedonsitic view of happiness is that **pleasure is the only intrinsic good, pain is the only intrinsic bad.
 The more pleasure a life contains, and the less pain, the better the life is.**.

 I buy this definition and I will argue why throughout, but the main reason is that if you define pleasure and pain broadly enough, eg in the sense that pleasure is "positive emotions" and pain is "negative emotions", then there is no other value that a life can contain that would be comparable.
 These states by definition are desirable and aversive, and even if people sacrifice these states in the short term (eg in the case of delaying gratification), they are doing so for better states later in time.
+There are many important figures throughout history who have held this same view, from the greeks above, to [Artistotle](https://plato.stanford.edu/entries/aristotle-ethics/#Plea), to Jeremy Bentham (discussed below), to [John Stuart Mill](https://plato.stanford.edu/entries/mill/#MillConcHapp), to [David Hume](https://plato.stanford.edu/entries/hume-moral/#inmo)'s informal account.

 So given this outline, the mathematically best way to live a better life is to increase the total amount of pleasures and reduce the total amount of pains.
 Philosophers call the atomic unit of pleasure a [hedon](https://en.wikipedia.org/wiki/Felicific_calculus) and economists call them [utils](https://en.wikipedia.org/wiki/Utility).

 ## Pleasure/Pain Criteria